Leonardo Fornaroli

+Fornaroli won the 2024 FIA Formula 3 Championship in his second year with Trident, and was the first champion in the sport's history to not win a single race in both his championship-winning campaign and his entire Formula 3 career.
+He is also the 2022 Formula Regional European rookie champion.

 Career

 Karting

 Fornaroli began karting competitively in his native Italy around the age of ten, first winning the Mini Academy class of the Championkart championship in 2016 before moving up to X30 Junior the following year.
 He came runner-up in the 2017 X30 Challenge Italy, in a season that also included entry to international IAME events, but found more success in 2018, when he was third in the Italian Karting Championship and made his full-time European debut in the WSK Super Master Series.
 Fornaroli's final year in karting would prove to be his best, as he was a front-runner in the 2019 WSK Euro Series on his OK debut and finished 3rd in the prestigious Trofeo Andrea Margutti.
 At the end of the year, he was invited to participate in the 16th edition of the annual Supercorso Federale event at Vallelunga, as one of five young karting talents selected by ACI Sport and the Ferrari Driver Academy.